engrit-illinois/Get-GpoContainingSetting/README.md

 WIP

 # Notes
+- Script originally by jbabiarz.
-- By mseng3.
+- Rewritten by mseng3.
 See my other projects here: https://github.com/mmseng/code-compendium.